shashank-srikant/data-vision-exercise/README.md

 A sample image has been stored in `/data`.
 Upload your images to `/data` as well.

+Which models might work best for such a task?
+Will you need GPU compute to achieve the desired final quality, or can you achieve it with a decent CPU?
+Is it possible to use multiple models - each providing a particular enhancement?

 ## Task 2
 Use a state-of-the-art image processing model to convert the photos in `/data` to "studio quality".
 Some examples of studio quality images have been provided in `/data/studio-quality`.